Home Warranty Companies to Avoid: Red Flags & Worst-Rated Providers

 Government regulators have taken significant action against bad actors in the home warranty industry, validating what thousands of consumer complaints have long alleged.

-Arizona Attorney General Settlement (February 2026): Arizona AG Kris Mayes secured an $11.8 million settlement — the largest of its kind in Arizona history — against a major home warranty company.
-The original lawsuit, filed in 2019, alleged the company misrepresented coverage and failed to honor claims for HVAC systems and appliances it had explicitly advertised as covered.
+Arizona Attorney General Settlement (February 2026): Arizona AG Kris Mayes secured an $11.8 million settlement on February 10, 2026, the largest of its kind in Arizona history, against Choice Home Warranty.
+The original lawsuit, filed in 2019, alleged the company misrepresented coverage and buried key exclusions in fine print.
 More than 1,500 Arizona customers had filed complaints since 2013.
-The settlement required reforms to sales practices and mandatory disclosures before purchasing.
+The consent judgment requires the company to stop deceptive phone sales tactics and provide meaningful upfront disclosure of limitations and exclusions before purchase.
+Arizona consumers who bought a policy by phone between January 1, 2013 and January 1, 2023 may be eligible for restitution.

 Always Verify Mailers & Solicitations

-If you receive a letter claiming your home warranty is expiring or that your mortgage lender is offering a warranty — call your lender directly to verify.
-Legitimate lenders do not solicit home warranty purchases through unsolicited mailers.
+If you receive a letter claiming your home warranty is expiring or that your mortgage lender is offering a warranty, call your lender directly to verify.
+Fannie Mae has publicly confirmed it is not affiliated with any home warranty company, and legitimate lenders do not solicit home warranty purchases through unsolicited mailers.

 Where to Report a Bad Home Warranty Company